Dataflow vs Dataproc – Streaming vs Batch

 Google Cloud Dataflow

-• Google Cloud Dataflow is a managed, serverless service for unified stream and batch data processing requirements
+• Google Cloud Dataflow is a fully managed, serverless service for unified stream and batch data processing at enterprise scale.

 • Dataflow provides Horizontal autoscaling to automatically choose the appropriate number of worker instances required to run the job.